-Interest in integrative medicine is rising every year in both the human and veterinary fields.
-Adding integrative treatment options to your practice helps your bottom line, and can boost your success rate with even the most difficult cases.
+Interest in integrative medicine is rising every year in both the human and animal fields.
+Adding integrative treatment options to your list of veterinary services helps your bottom line, and can boost your success rate with even the most difficult cases.

 But how do you get clients, colleagues and staff to go from “not interested” to “yes, I want to try that”?
 Introducing others to these new treatments requires a combination of education, marketing and finesse.
 The client ultimately decides what is best for his/her animal, but there are several techniques for introducing new options that won’t intimidate or turn people away from potentially beneficial therapies.

 You know the feeling: you get home from a conference and want to tell the world all the new things you learned.
 Don’t fight this feeling.
 You’ve spent the time and effort to learn a new treatment method, so now it’s time to teach others around you.
 Educating your colleagues and staff members is an important first step to incorporating new techniques into your practice.

 Colleagues can be your best friend or worst enemy when it comes to adding new veterinary services.
 If a fellow veterinarian takes a dim view of a new treatment, or simply does not understand it, s/he is less likely to recommend it to a client.
 Take the time to help colleagues understand when and how these treatments can be applied, even if they have no interest in performing them.
 Put aside an hour during a quiet time of the day to discuss indications and contraindications.
 Even a harsh skeptic will have greater respect if your presentation is even-handed and includes potential side effects, such as interactions with conventional treatments.
 If you feel you are not the best teacher, encourage colleagues and staff members to attend introduction lectures for integrative medicine.